 Camp Denali sits on a ridgeline above at 2100 feet.

-In light of recent changes to CDC guidance and federal policy about COVID-19, we have updated our health and safety guidelines, which we encourage you to review here.
+We have updated our health and saftey guidelines, which we encourage you to review here.

 The best time to visit depends on your interests.
 June is the most exhilarating time of the sub-arctic year.
 Warming temperatures and 24-hour daylight quickly melt winter snow.
 From early June the park is alive with the activities of breeding birds, newborn lambs, moose and caribou calves, and grizzly cubs.
 Mountain slopes and meadows are studded with wildflowers.